 Quality control maintains whatever was planned or designed.
 The QC methods enable an organization to reduce risk, which could lead to a failure, an injury or even death.

 At Juran, we help organizations implement quality control procedures that produce optimum business results.
-Get in touch today to find out about more about our organizational health checks, process control audits and Q101 training.
+Get in touch today to find out about more about our organizational health checks, process control audits and root cause corrective action training.